coalaura/echo-vault/README.md

 ![banner](.github/banner.png)

 A blazing fast minimal ShareX backend written in golang.
 This backend is designed to be as minimal as possible and therefore does not provide a built-in UI.
 Instead, it provides a simple API that can be used to build a UI on top of it.
+It also converts all uploaded images to webp for better compression and faster loading times.

 ## Features